Tvalley71/dantherm/README.md

 To disable all persistent notifications from the Dantherm integration, enable "Disable notifications".
 When this option is enabled, the integration will not send any persistent notifications to Home Assistant’s notification area.

+## ⏳ The following sections are a work in progress
+These features are planned for version **1.0.0**.
+The calendar function is currently still under development.

 ### Calendar Function 📅
 The Calendar Function allows precise scheduling of different operation modes, providing full automation of the ventilation system.